 (Determines basic eligibility for the position.
 Applicants who do not meet all of education and experience factors are considered NOT qualified for the position.
-See detailed instructions for demonstrating Education/Experience under ''Applying'')
+See detailed instructions for demonstrating Education/Experience under "Applying")

-The incumbent must be an individual with sound judgment and excellent communication, interpersonal and analytical skills.
-The candidate must be able to accomplish a wide range of assignments, often on short notice, including performing a range of administrative functions, and be willing to step in to help with any team task large or small to help ensure programmatic success.
+The incumbent must be an individual with sound judgment, excellent communication, interpersonal and analytical skills, and possess outstanding writing/editing skills.
+The candidate must be able to accomplish a wide range of assignments, often on short notice, including performing a range of administrative functions (records management, general administrative assistance), and be willing to step in to help with any team task large or small to help ensure programmatic success.